auriq/essentia_docs/source/reference/manpages/mcc.umod.rst

   * The variable will have a ``CDAT_*_T`` type (see `column datatypes`_) derived from the ``ColType`` in the declaration.
-    The only exception is that the input value of a string column will be ``CDAT_SB_T`` instead of ``CDAT_S_T``.
-The reason is that input strings are held in temporary buffers until they have actually been imported.
   * Only applicable within `MOD_VALUE_FUNC()`_ and `MOD_MERGE_FUNC()`_.

   Example: